 Why Men Need Protein To Stay Healthy And Fit

-As men begin to understand the importance of protein in their diets, they must consider the differences between lean meat and plant-based proteins.
+As men begin to understand the importance of protein in their diets, we must consider the differences between lean meat and plant-based proteins.
 These two sources provide different protein types that can benefit overall health.
-To determine which is best suited for a man's diet, it’s important to explore the similarities and differences between beans and meat as protein sources.
+To determine which is best suited for a man’s diet, it’s important to explore the similarities and differences between beans and meat as protein sources.

 When comparing grams of protein per serving, some lean meats such as chicken or fish contain more than most plant-based foods.
-While this may lead some to think that animal-based products are superior when it comes to getting enough protein each day, this isn't necessarily true.
-Plant sources like dry beans offer just as much if not more nutrition than many other forms of protein found in animal products.
-These plant-based options have comparable amounts of essential amino acids and fewer calories and saturated fat content than their non-vegetarian counterparts.
-Additionally, legumes come with an abundance of fiber and vitamins that help balance blood sugar levels while providing a range of antioxidants and minerals necessary for optimum health.
+While this may lead some to think that animal-based products are superior when it comes to getting enough protein each day, this isn’t necessarily true.
+Plant sources like black beans offer just as much if not more nutrition than many other forms of protein found in animal products.

 Considering all these factors, both beans vs meat can make excellent additions to any man’s diet plan depending on his individual needs and preferences.
 Animal proteins tend to be higher in certain nutrients while plant proteins often contain more dietary fiber; however, either source can still provide adequate amounts of quality fuel for proper bodily function regardless of whether they come from plants or animals.